fishjar/kiss-translator/README.en.md

 Settings page address: https://fishjar.github.io/kiss-translator/options.html

+### Subtitle Translation Tips

+As long as the KT button is on (blue background with white text), you don't need to click it multiple times.
+Just click the original subtitle button in the YouTube player and wait for the bilingual subtitles to appear automatically.

 ## Future Plans

  This is a side project with no strict timeline.
 Community contributions are welcome.
 The following are preliminary feature directions: